-- 3. Tel.
-No.: The contact telephone number of the organization. - 4.
-Fax.
-No.: The contact fax number of the organization. - 5.
-Patent Policy and Remarks: The declared patent policy of the organization in its communication to the PWG.
+- 5. Patent Policy and Remarks: The declared patent policy of the organization in its communication to the PWG.
 Most often the patent policy is given as "Pat.
 Policy.
 10.3 (2)", which would mean that the organization subscribes to paragraph 10.3 (2) of the PWG bylaws. - 6.
 Patent Title: The title of a patent - 7.
 Patent Number: The number of the patent. - 8.
 Patent Country: The country in which the patent has been obtained.
-If the patent is held in several countries, a list of those countries is given. - Signature: Signature of an authorized representative of the company. - (ii) Further, a Patent Notice should be submitted by all the PWG members for Relevant Patents which are known to the PWG members and their Affiliates and are not owned nor controlled by the PWG members or their Affiliate, providing the following information: - 1.
-Proposal Name following information:

-- 2. Organization: The organization that holds the patent which could include administrations, universities, etc., and its contact address. - Patent Title: The title of a patent 3. - 4.
+If the patent is held in several countries, a list of those countries is given. - 9.
+Signature: Signature of an authorized representative of the company. - (ii) Further, a Patent Notice should be submitted by all the PWG members for Relevant Patents which are known to the PWG members and their Affiliates and are not owned nor controlled by the PWG members or their Affiliate, providing the following information: - 1.
+Proposal Name - 2.
+Organization: The organization that holds the patent which could include administrations, universities, etc., and its contact address. - 3.
+Patent Title: The title of a patent - 4.
 Patent Number - 5.
 Patent Country: The country in which the patent has been obtained.
 If the patent is held in several countries, a list of those countries is given. - 6.
 Signature: Signature of a representative of the company - (7) All members must submit a written patent statement according to section 10.3(6) between the proposal deadline and the commencement of voting period.